 High Yield Bonds: For high yield bonds, Angeles adjusts the yield-to-worst for expected default levels and recovery rates.
-Angeles forecasts a long-term return of 5.25% for high yield bonds.
+Angeles increased our high yield debt assumption by 50 basis points to 5.75%.

 Bank Loans: Angeles takes a similar approach for assessing the outlook on bank loans.
-Angeles forecasts long-term return of 5.25% for bank loans, a 100 basis points increase from January 2022.
+Angeles forecasts a long-term return of 5.75% for bank loans, a 50 basis points increase from June 2022.